twitter-archive/ostrich/README.md

 Define a server config class:

-    class MyServerConfig extends Config[RuntimeEnvironment => MyServer] {
+    class MyServerConfig extends ServerConfig[MyServer] {
-      var loggers: List[LoggerConfig] = Nil
-      var admin = new AdminServiceConfig()

       var serverPort: Int = 9999

-      def apply() = { (runtime: RuntimeEnvironment) =>
+      def apply(runtime: RuntimeEnvironment) = {
-        Logger.configure(loggers)
-        admin()(runtime)
-        val server = new MyServer(serverPort)
+        new MyServer(serverPort)
-        ServiceTracker.register(server)
-        server
       }
     }

-A config class contains things you want to configure on your server, as vars, and an `apply` method that returns a method turning a RuntimeEnvironment into your server.
-The first two lines of the `apply` method configure logging and set up the optional admin HTTP server if it was configured.
-Your server object is created, then registered with the `ServiceTracker` so that it will be shutdown when the admin port receives a shutdown command.
+A `ServiceConfig` class contains things you want to configure on your server, as vars, and an `apply` method that turns a RuntimeEnvironment into your server. `ServiceConfig` is actually a helper for `Config` that adds logging configuration, sets up the optional admin HTTP server if it was configured, and registers your service with the `ServiceTracker` so that it will be shutdown when the admin port receives a shutdown command.

 Next, make a simple config file for development: